Lastrellik/Calico-Home-Security/docs/circuit_diagrams/module_WIFI/README.md

 3. Build then upload `main.cpp`
 4. After the code has uploaded, launch the Terminal - make sure baud rate is set to `115200`
 5. In the Terminal window, type `AT` and press Enter
+  * _If you have issues with this step, try unplugging and plugging back in the Arduino and relaunching the Serial Monitor.
+Also try relaunching Atom.
+It appears that it sometimes just gets into a state where it doesn't fully recognize you are sending commands through it._
 6. You should get back a message `OK`
 7. In the Terminal window, type `AT+UART_DEF=9600,8,1,0,0` and press Enter
 8. In the terminal window you should see the cursor moving and either blank or garbled characters will be displayed.